Gun restrictions bills passed in Pittsburgh in wake of synagogue attack

 Breaking News Emails

-The Pittsburgh City Council on Tuesday approved gun legislation restricting assault weapons like the rifle used during a massacre at a city synagogue last year.
+The Pittsburgh City Council on Tuesday approved gun legislation restricting assault weapons like the rifle used in a massacre at a city synagogue last year.

 The proposed laws would also ban armor-piercing ammunition and high-capacity magazines and allow authorities to temporarily seize firearms from people who are considered to be a danger to themselves or others.

-Democratic Mayor Bill Peduto, who has been supportive of the bills, is expected to sign them into law.
+Mayor Bill Peduto, a Democrat who has been supportive of the bills, is expected to sign them into law.

 But Pennsylvania state law prohibits municipalities from regulating guns, and pro-gun advocates have threatened to sue to keep the laws from going into effect, The Associated Press reported.